 Dominican Republic and Haiti, two sovereign nations with completely diverse cultural and historical identities, share a beautiful island located right in the heart of the Caribbean known as La Hispaniola.
-The spirit and charm of their people is distinguishable in their lively music and delicious cuisine, but perhaps most apparent in their warmth and hospitality.
+The spirit and charm of their people is distinguishable in their lively music and delicious cuisine, but both exhibit incredible warmth and hospitality.

 ISL’s Baja Mexico program is an on-going humanitarian project that takes place in Puerto Peñasco, situated along the beautiful Sea of Cortez.
-We work with global health agencies, local health ministries, and other NGOs to build capacity in our partner communities.
-Volunteers are able to gain valuable experience participating in community clinics and working in institutional and community health contexts.
+We work with global health agencies, local health ministries, and other NGOs in our partner communities.
+Volunteers are able to gain valuable experience participating in community clinics and/or working in institutional and community health contexts.

 Our ISL medical, dental, public health, nursing, and veterinary teams arrive in Managua for orientation and seminars in tropical medicine, taking vital signs, pharmacology, house clinic-community triage, clinic organization, and medical Spanish, as well as an overview of the history and socioeconomics of Nicaragua.
 Volunteers perform house to house public health surveys, and assist in fields clinics in underprivileged communities, based on local need at the time of the trip.

 Situated on the isthmus connecting North and South America, Panama is the southernmost country in Central America.
-With access to two different oceans, and containing mountains, a vast rainforest, the modern metropolis of Panama City and the Panama Canal, there is a lot to do and see.
-Panama contains a rich array of cultures ranging from indigenous and Latino to peoples of African, Asian, and European descent.
+Panama has access to two different oceans, mountains, a vast rain forest, a modern metropolis (Panama City) and the Panama Canal–a lot to see and do!
+Panama also has a rich array of cultures ranging from indigenous and Latino to peoples of African, Asian, and European descent.